nuxencs/seasonpackarr/README.md

 Last but not least, under `Rules`, make sure that `Skip Hash Check` remains disabled.
 This precaution prevents torrents added by seasonpackarr from causing errors in your qBittorrent client when some episodes of a season are missing.

 > [!WARNING]
 > If you enable that option regardless, you will most likely have to deal with errored torrents, which would require you
+> to manually trigger a recheck on them to fix the issue.

+#### Transmission

+Navigate to the `Actions` tab, click on `Add new` and change the `Action type` of the newly added action to `Transmission`.
+Depending on whether you intend to only send to Transmission or also integrate with Sonarr, you'll need to fill out different fields.

+1. **Only Transmission**: Fill in the `Save Path` field with the directory where your torrent data resides, for instance `/data/torrents`.
+2. **Sonarr Integration**: Fill in the `Save Path` field with the directory that Sonarr monitors for Transmission downloads.

+Last but not least, under `Rules`, make sure that `Skip Hash Check` remains disabled.
+This precaution prevents torrents added by seasonpackarr from causing errors in your Transmission client when some episodes of a season are missing.

+> [!WARNING]
+> If you enable that option regardless, you will most likely have to deal with errored torrents, which would require you